codalogic/exodep/README.md

 values via `autovars` allows the configuration to be easily created, while also offering the option to modify its default behaviour.

+# Command-line Flags

+`--pause` or `-p` will cause `exodep` to pause and wait for user input once the update has been done.

 # Best Current Practices

 It's a bit early to talk about Best Practices at this stage.
 However, the